MaskingTechnology/jitar/documentation/docs/examples/concepts.md

 ## Health checks

-For the health of a cluster it’s important that nodes can communicate their health status.
+For the health of a cluster it’s important that workers can communicate their health status.
 In this example you’ll learn how to create heath checks and request the health of a service.

 [View in repository](https://github.com/MaskingTechnology/jitar/tree/main/examples/concepts/health-checks){target="_blank"}